fl-ames/fl-ames.github.io/_posts/2022-12-10-loop-n-times.md

 - Operator: **Subtract**
 - Value: **1**

-In the assignment element we already implemented in the flow I added an extra assignment:
-- Variable: TreeTotal
-- Operator: Subtract
-- Value: 1

-then I created a path from the assignment element back to the decision element

-At last I added a screen element on the 'Yes all on display' path of the decision.
+then I created a path from the assignment element back to the decision element and I added a screen element on the 'Yes all on display' path of the decision.
 It's just a screen with a display text component on it with the resource **{!TreeDisplay}** as a value.

 Here is what the flow looks like now: